rhcamilex/explorer/README.md

 ## Configuring system service for webchain-explorer

-Create new systemd service by creating a service file at `/etc/systemd/system` with suffix `.service` e.g.: `sudo touch /etc/systemd/system/webchain-explorer.service` and put the following content on it:
+Create a service file at `/etc/systemd/system` with suffix `.service` e.g.: `sudo touch /etc/systemd/system/webchain-explorer.service` and put the following content on it:

 ```[Unit]
 Description=Webchain explorer